mbilgidhis/twitter-nlp/Readme.md

 In this project we need to create a variable which will be saved as `filter` on our table.
 Since field `Term to Filter On` can't be `expression language`, we need to fill filter twice on variable and `Term to Filter On`.
 You can create variable by right clicking empty space on workspace, and select `Variables`, create variable named `filter`.
 Fill variable with any filter you like, which needs to be same value with `Term to Filter On` field in `Get Twitter` process properties.
 Or if you prefer not to create variable, go to `Update Record` processor, and change `${filter}` on `/filter` custom properties to your preferred filter .

 ### Grafana
-You can access Grafana from http://[your workstation ip]:3000/ or http://icube-grafana.ddns.net:8080 if you want access my server (it will be available when I am presenting).
+You can access Grafana from http://localhost:3000/ or http://icube-grafana.ddns.net:8080 if you want access my server (it will be available when I am presenting).

 Grafana is an open source solution for running data analytics, pulling up that make sense of the massive amount of data and to monitor our apps with the help of customizable dashboards<sup>[2](https://github.com/mbilgidhis/twitter-nlp#notes)</sup>.
 For more information about Grafana you can open [this link](https://grafana.com/).